extreme-datacloud/xdc-releases/source/releases/pulsar/index.rst

 features so that users can pull trusted images.

-To understand how to install and configure XDC-1/Pulsar services and components either refer to the `Generic Installation and Configuration Guide <https://add_generic>`__ chapter or to each individual product documentation.
+To understand how to install and configure XDC-1/Pulsar services and components either refer to the `Generic Installation Notes`_ chapter or to each individual product documentation.

 Software